 - Legumes add fiber for healthy digestion and energy

 - Made in the USA

-Options: 13 protein options are available, including “standard” proteins like lamb and turkey as well as more exotic meats, such as kangaroo, catfish, and goat.
+Options: 13 protein options are available, including “standard” lean sources like lamb and turkey, as well as more exotic animal proteins, such as kangaroo, catfish, and goat.

 Trout, Fish broth, Salmon, Peas, Chickpeas...,